 The focus of this course is on the group dynamics and group process.
 Various counseling approaches and their application to group work will be explored along with the developmental stages of groups.
 Individual behaviors and motivations in both task and counseling groups will be identified.
 Emphasis will be placed on extensive role-play situations for knowledge and skill integration.
-PREREQUISITES: 520-115 - Counseling/Introduction to provided through public services and go over eligibility requirements for each program.
-It is designed to survey the skills needed to serve as a financial assistant worker fior Racine Workforce Development.
+PREREQUISITES: 520-115 -Counseling/Introduction to

-Survey Public Service Organizations 3.00
+520-141 Survey Public Service Organizations